-Participation in the Clinical Program also offers an exciting and creative way to establish connections with practicing attorneys and to build a resume of legal experience.
+Participation in a clinical program also offers an exciting and creative way to establish connections with practicing attorneys and to build a resume of legal experience.

-Click here to view our Clinical Programs Brochure.
+Click here to view our Experiential Learning Brochure.

 International Human Rights Clinic